vuejs/vue-loader/README.md

 ## Loader configuration

-By default, `vue-multi-loader` will try to use the loader with the same name as the `lang` attribute, but you can configure which loader should be used.
+By default, `vue-loader` will try to use the loader with the same name as the `lang` attribute, but you can configure which loader should be used.

 For example, to extract out the generated css into a separate file,